 The IP Modeling Tool will be applied in a similar manner to track progress towards meeting milestones.
-As described in Section 6.6, milestones represent physical progress quantified at the major basin level.
-Because they are quantified at the major basin level, they are appropriate for use in a consolidated approach like this IP, as they are good measures of the progress being made in attaining the overall IP.
+As described in Section 6.6, milestones represent physical progress quantified for the entire MS4 area.
 Milestones have been set as model-based projections of five-year area-controlled and pollutant load reduction metrics.
-For tracking purposes, the annual quantification of area controlled and load reduction based on actual BMP implementation is summed for five year intervals (e.g., 2016-2020), aggregated at the basin level, and directly compared with the appropriate milestones.
+For tracking purposes, the annual quantification of area controlled and load reduction based on actual BMP implementation is summed for five year intervals (e.g., 2016-2020), and directly compared with the appropriate milestones.
 Progress will be assessed based on the level of area controlled or pollutant load reduction achieved as compared to the milestone targets.